 If you want to continue cardio training beyond this time, we recommend that you only do so via Personal Training sessions.

 You should not attend these classes if you are pregnant.
-You may continue at Intermediate level until week 20 at the latest, before regressing to Beginners or PreNatal sessions (please note, this is at your Trainer’s discretion – pregnancies progress at different rates, so it may sometimes be sooner).
+You may continue at Intermediate level until week 12 at the latest, before regressing to Beginners or PreNatal sessions.

-You are welcome to attend either Beginners or PreNatal classes throughout your pregnancy.
+You are welcome to attend either Beginners or PreNatal classes throughout your pregnancy (you should not start after 29 weeks).
 However, if you opt to continue with Beginners classes you should complete the PreNatal Assessment PT by week 12.

 1 – 12 weeks